kaimosec/passmutate/README.md

 meaning it's a relatively uncommon combination and will thus be sorted accordingly.

-By analyzing the probability of every possible combination of a password's features, a more accurate sorting algorithm is achieved, albeit with a reduction in sorting speed.
+By analyzing the probability of every possible combination of a password's features, a more accurate sorting algorithm is achieved.

 Of course, sorting accuracy is limited to the features of a password, not the password itself, so it cannot differentiate "password" from "aienhpof", for example, as their features are identical.

+For this reason, rockyou, a wordlist that sorts by each password's individual frequency, cracks substantially faster than if it were sorted by efficacy.
+However, sorting an unsorted wordlist by efficacy should boost its performance by about 38%.

 Here's an example of a wordlist before and after sorting by efficiency: